nih-cfde/the-fair-cookbook/content/recipes/04/fairshake.md

 #### Scenario

-Jenice is interested in a resource she contributed to: [L1000 dataset of CRISPR perturbagens](http://lincsportal.ccs.miami.edu/datasets/view/LDS-1293).
+Janice is interested in a resource she contributed to: [L1000 dataset of CRISPR perturbagens](http://lincsportal.ccs.miami.edu/datasets/view/LDS-1293).
 She had a hard time finding it in the search so she decided to try the FAIRshake Chrome extension.

 [![FAIRshake Chrome Extension install](./images/ss10.png)](https://fairshake.cloud/chrome_extension/)